-Cory Spondent wakes up at 4:40am.
+Cory Spondent wakes up at 4:40AM.
 He rolls over to his open laptop to check his emails.
-Sure enough, there is an email from his editor asking him why their biggest competitor broke a story before the Daily Allowance.
+Sure enough, there's one from his editor—arrived less than ten minutes ago—asking him why their biggest competitor broke a story before Cory's employer and rent-payer, the Daily Allowance.

 "Who made the top ten today?" he asks.

 To foster a competitive atmosphere, the Daily Allowance lists the top stories of the day.
 The list is based on how many viewers clicked to a journalist's article.
-Not only does it foster a cutthroat work environment, but journalists at the Daily Allowance are paid per a click.
-The more clicks the more moolah and respect you take home.
+Not only does it foster a cutthroat work environment, but journalists at the Daily Allowance are paid per click.
+The more clicks, the more moolah you take home.

-"What are you working on today?
-I want to see your name up there tomorrow."
-James says.
+"What're you working on today?"
+James asks.
+"I want to see your name up there again tomorrow."

-Cory bets it will be tomorrow.
+Cory always bets it'll be tomorrow.

 James shakes his head, "Nope.
 I need something more appealing."

-James walks over to Cory's desk, "I need that article in an hour.
-I want the graphic design department to get started on the image.
-I need a blog from you by the end of today.
+"Cory.
+You need to finish up the Bigfoot article as soon as possible.
+There are three other sites running stories on Justin Bieber's wardrobe, and I need a blog post from you by the end of today.
 Title of blog: Justin Bieber's Sock Drawer.
 Call his maid and interview her.
 Here's her contact information.
-She's willing to talk about his 30,000 pairs of socks."
+She's willing to talk about his 3,000 pairs of socks."

 Cory gives James a weak smile and tries not to think of his master's degree in journalism from Columbia.
 Before he started his career, he was writing articles about the civil war in Rwanda.
 He got his job at the Daily Allowance after the newspaper he was interning at went under.